 It is another matter that guidelines from MCI are not generally enforceable by law, till such time a complaint is filed against the Practitioner for violation of the same.

-However, the Indian Prime Minister, Shri Narendra Modi announced in April 2017 at a speech in Surat, of his intent to make prescribing by Generics, mandatory for Practitioners by introducing a new legislation.
+However, the Indian Prime Minister, Shri Narendra Modi announced in April 2017 at a speech in Surat, his intent to make prescribing Generics, mandatory for Practitioners by introducing new legislation.
 That is what set the cat amongst the pigeons.
 He is known to execute what he says and a law to make this mandatory will surely come, it is only a matter of time now.
 What do you need to look for in your EMR to make sure your clinic is in compliance today with the MCI guidelines and will be compliant tomorrow too if such a regulation is passed.